IntentArchitect/Docs/articles/getting-started/take-a-tour/take-a-tour.md

 > [!NOTE]
 > If the path doesn't exist yet, it won't be able to open.

+Settings can be accessed through the applications's context menu.

 ## Modules

 Modules are distributable artifacts which are the _building blocks_ of pattern reuse in Intent Architect.